Finding Support, Community, and Hope in the MK Dining Room

 April 14, 2025

-By Tedi Velo Senior Case Manager In celebration of Volunteer Appreciation Month, we spotlight Amy’s unwavering dedication to Miriam’s Kitchen, where her warmth, presence, and belief in dignity for all make a world of difference.
+In celebration of Volunteer Appreciation Month, we spotlight Amy’s unwavering dedication to Miriam’s Kitchen, where her warmth, presence, and belief in dignity for all make a world of difference.
 Amy Peck Abraham discovered Miriam’s Kitchen in a Washington Post article by John Kelly.
-She had… View Article
+She had long dedicated her time, talent, and treasure to… View Article

 Read More